Levy Mwanawasa University Teaching Hospital

 The Levy Mwanawasa University Teaching Hospital (LMUTH) is a public tertiary referral hospital in Lusaka, Zambia.
 The hospital has 1100 beds and was named after the former president of Zambia, Levy Mwanawasa.
 It was found in 2011 and was established on 22 May 2018 as part of Levy Mwanawasa Medical University (LMMU).
-It serves nearly 7 million people, referred from several hospitals in the province of Lusaka, as well as other several neighboring countries such as Malawi, Angola and Tanzania.
+It serves nearly 7 million people, referred from several hospitals in Lusaka Province, as well as other several neighboring countries such as Malawi, Angola and Tanzania.

 Location

-The hospital is located along the Great East Road, Chainama Hills Area in Lusaka.
+The hospital is located along the Great East Road in the Chainama Hills area of Lusaka.
 The facility has nearly 906 medical and trained administrative personnel, with more than 396 nurses and about 146 medical doctors.
 The hospital serves as a Provincial hospital with 3rd level services.

 Overview

-As a public hospital, it serves as the main referral hospital for Lusaka Province provides health services to the local community.
+As a public hospital, it serves as the main referral hospital for Lusaka Province and provides health services to the local community.
 It has several ranges of health care services including inpatient and outpatient, as well as emergency care.
 It furthermore provides radiology, laboratory and child health services to all patients.
 The facility also has specialized clinics for each specialised patient.
 The hospital provides both in-patient and out-patient medical services and has extensive specialised departments.
 It includes obstetrics and gynecology, intensive care, surgery and laboratory services.